Why Is My WiFi Upload Speed So Slow? Quick Fixes

 Deciding firmly upon Upload vs. Download

-Before we get into the nitty-gritty, let’s explain what we mean by upload speed.
-Although download speed dictates how fast you can receive data from the internet, upload speed is how fast you can send data.
-It’s necessary for video conferencing, uploading cat videos to social media, and backing up your vacation photos to the cloud—lest they get lost forever, like that one sock in your laundry.
+Before we get into the nitty-gritty, let’s clarify what we mean by upload speed.
+While download speed dictates how fast you can receive data from the internet, upload speed is how fast you can send data.
+It’s essential for video conferencing, uploading cat videos to social media, and backing up your vacation photos to the cloud—lest they get lost forever, like that one sock in your laundry.

-“In an industry dominated by instant transmission, slow upload speeds are the equivalent of watching a snail race.” — Speedy McNet, Internet Sage
+“In an industry dominated by instant transmission, slow upload speeds are the equivalent of watching a snail race.” — Dr. Speedy McNet, Internet Guru

 The of WiFi Extenders: or Myth?